JHumphreys89/security_plus/domains/domain_one.md

 * Physical attack where card details are compromised and placed on a duplicate card, often included with the printed CVC (Card Validation Code).
 * The card magnetic stripe is duplicated but the chip cannot be cloned.
-* Card details are generalling cloned by a skimmer.
+* Card details are generally cloned by a skimmer.
 * Cloning gift cards are common as they use magnetic stripe technology.

 ##### Skimming